 Hopefully, this article has given you a better understanding of some key American employment laws.
 Keep them in mind during your hunt for great staff!

-More Resources for Escape Room Owners
+More Legal Resources for Escape Room Owners

 Laura Kendall is the Co-Founder and Marketing Director of EscapeAssist Software.
 The EscapeAssist team has designed an all-in-one escape room software—game manager, booking system, website builder, digital waiver, leaderboard, and automatic player follow-up all in one app!
 Laura is a licensed California attorney with experience in various areas of law, including civil litigation, employment, insurance defense, and intellectual property.
 She is an escape room enthusiast who has played over 50 games around the world.
 Laura is very active in the escape room industry as a blogger, top Quora writer, and contributing author for the escape room trade magazine “The Last Lock.”